 on all orders over $100

-In Norse Mythology the Valkyries are a group of female spirits who help the God Odin.
+In Norse Mythology the Valkyries are a group of female spirits who help the leader of the Aesir tribe of Norse Gods, Odin.
 They would guide the souls of slain warriors to the halls of Valhalla where they would wait until they were called to fight once again besides the Allfather at the battle of Ragnarok.

 The name 'Valkyrie' roughly translated from Old Norse into 'choosers of the slain' in modern English.
 Many modern and late Norse depictions of the Valkyries show then as elegant and beautiful maidens guiding the fallen warriors and drinking mead with them in the halls of Valhalla.
 There are numerous stories of them being the lovers of mortal men and are said in some sagas to be the daughters of royalty.

 The Valkyries appear in numerous sagas within the Poetic Edda.
 In one poem called the 'Grímnismál', Odin is starved, tired and thirsty.
 He sends for two Valkyries named Hrist and Mist, to bring him a drinking horn.
 He then asks eleven more Valkyries to do the same for his einherjar, the slain warriors who are waiting in Valhalla.

 They also appear in the Prose Edda, written by Snorri Sturluson.
 In one chapter the character known as 'high' appears before the King Gylfi, who is disguised as Gangleri, the earliest known king of Scandinavia in Norse Mythology.
 High tells thee king "these women are called valkyries, and they are sent by Odin to every battle, where they choose which men are to die and they determine who has victory".

 In Norse sagas there are two stories of the Valkyries taking swan form and having love affairs with mortals which continue to appear repeatedly.